Show All Answers

 This is a warrant issued on a charge on which a judgment of “Guilty” HAS BEEN entered and the inmate did not pay the fine and / or court costs.
-To resolve a Capias Pro Fine warrant are: To pay the fine and / or court costs in full; Remain in Jail until enough Jail Credit has been earned to be released 'time served'.
+To resolve a Capias Pro Fine Warrant you must either: Pay the fine and / or court costs in full; or Remain in Jail until enough Jail credit has been earned to be released 'time served'.

 City of Plano Class C misdemeanor warrants can be resolved by: Paying the fine in cash; Posting a cash or surety bond; Being released 'time served' after acquiring enough Jail Credit; A combination of bonds, Jail Credit, and cash payment.